carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 The `impl` declarations in the body of a `class` definition must be for the
 class being defined.
-It is an error to define `impl i32 as Printable` inside
+It is an error to declare `impl i32 as Printable` inside
 `class Array`.

 It is legal to add the keyword `external` before the `impl` keyword to switch to